 The Operations division handles day-to-day enrollment transactions, provides decision support, coordinates premium contribution transactions with Finance, and acts as a liaison between members and healthcare vendors as needed.
-Operations staff provides member assistance 8:00 a.m. to 5:00 p.m., Monday through Friday.
-Annually, Operations staff answers 50,000 member calls and provides in-person member assistance to 136,000 members.
+Operations staff provides member assistance from 8:00 a.m. to 5:00 p.m., Monday through Friday.
+From December 2015 through December 2016, Operations staff answered 51,533 member calls and provided in-person member assistance to 14,656 members, with an additional 2,160 in-person assistance to members occurring during Open Enrollment in October 2016, resulting in a total of 16,816 in-person assistance to members provided by staff during this period.
 Open Enrollment is conducted annually in October.
 During this time, the call volume and office traffic increases significantly.
-Depending on the significance of the year's plan and rate changes, Operations staff manually enters data for between 7,000 and 130,000 open enrollment applications into the PeopleSoft system, in order to meet deadlines for data transfer linked to the start of a new plan year every January 1.
-This division ensures compliance with city, state and federal regulations regarding protected health information privacy and records retention, advises the HSB on the rules that govern membership in the Health Service System, and conducts ongoing eligibility audits.
+Depending on the significance of the year's plan and rate changes, Operations staff manually enters data for between 7,000 and 30,000 open enrollment applications into the PeopleSoft system, in order to meet deadlines for data transfer linked to the start of a new plan year every January 1.
+This division ensures compliance with city, state and federal regulations regarding protected health information privacy and records retention, advises the HSB on the rules that govern membership in the San Francisco Health Service System, and conducts ongoing eligibility audits.
 As the facilitator of the department's day-to-day use of PeopleSoft, Operations is playing an instrumental role in the transition to online benefits administration to PeopleSoft 9.2.